 What should we do now?
 Should we throw out our CBD products in fear of DEA raiding our kitchens?
 Will any and all hemp farms be subjects to civil asset forfeiture?
 Will Grandma Irving and her pet poodle have to go back to popping Vicodin and swilling cheap wine?

 No. At least, not yet.
 We’ve seen an entire industry flourish under Schedule I classification.
 Although the farm bill opens the doors for wholesale federal regulation—and the potential horror that may follow—the proof is in the pudding, a pudding called “profits.”

-There’s way too much money to be made to re-illegalize CBD.
+To make CBD illegal again would cost too much money, and prevent businesses from making good money off of CBD.
 And although pharmaceutical companies could make a killing off restricting our access, that route is unlikely, especially since cannabis-derived pharmaceuticals have traditionally been poor sellers.